ThinkDataEd/curriculum/docs/vocabulary/unit3.md

 ### treatment

 !!! note ""
-    the procedure that is assigned to a group of subjects
+    the variable that is deliberately manipulated to investigate its influence on the outcome; this is sometimes known as the explanatory, or independent, variable

 ### treatment group